Luca00711/Flightsearcher/README.md

 # FlightSearcher
 ### Multi-Platform desktop program written in C# with Eto.Forms
-This program finds active Flights from Flightradar24 and shows them in a table.
+This program finds active Flights from Flightradar24 and SQLite database and shows them in a table.
+<br> Every found flight get saved in the database.